 The Baileys cream is fresh cream, but with a few additional ingredients.
 I was expecting Baileys but was a little surprised at the addition of sugar and starch.
 I would have thought the Baileys would be enough of a sweetener on its own.
-However, as it was already thick, it was easy to use, no need for whipping.
+However, as it was already thick, it was easy to use with no need for whipping.

 The pie was of course indulgent and delicious.
-But really this is exactly what’s needed to celebrate the New Year.
+But really this is exactly what we need to celebrate the New Year.